Dissertation / book project

 Working papers // R&R

 "Repression after liberalization: Organizational embeddedness and protest policing in a hybrid context."
 Revise and resubmit, American Journal of Political Science.
-Read the paper at SSRN.
+Read an earlier draft at SSRN.

 "When revolutionary coalitions break down: Protest politics and the Tunisian transition, 2011-2013."
 Invited contribution to special issue of Middle East Law & Governance, “New Boundaries of State/Resistance Constellations in the Middle East.”

 "The Problem of Educated Outsiders: Informal Labor, Unemployed Graduates, and the Roots of Social Discontent in Tunisia."
 With Amaney Jamal and Helen Milner.